Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 Walking the top of the Dam you'll get views of Lake Mead coming into the Dam on one side, the Colorado flowing out from the other side and the Skyway Bridge in the distance.

-It's hard to believe now but up until this prolonged drought, you'd never see the massive 'bathtub ring' you see now.
+It's hard to imagine now but before this prolonged drought, there was no huge white 'bathtub ring' on the Lake Mead side that you see now.
 Only blue water with a few boats out in the distance.

 It's a little painful for me to see just how depleted Lake Mead has become due to this drought ... and a little alarming because I've never seen it look this bad.